 Q21) While working in the Node.JS environment, which framework you have used mostly?

-The answer to this question depends on the overall experience of the user.
-Generally, the “Express” is the framework which is used commonly so you can answer it against this question.
+Ans) The answer to this question depends on the overall experience of the user.
+Generally, the “Express” is the framework that is used commonly so you can answer it against this question.

-It is basically an option that simply let the users to avoid the situation callback hell.
+Ans) It is basically an option that simply lets the users avoid the situation callback hell.
 It does so by simply splitting the callbacks into the functions which are small in size and are generally independent.
 The functions can be joined at a later stage in order to make them work together.